Skip to content

 • Climate zones

-• Functions of organs and other physical structures of plants and animals
+• Functions of organs in plants and animals

-• Generating and comparing multiple solutions to a problem
+• Generate and compare multiple solutions to a problem

 Besides engaging students in challenging curriculum, the course guides students to reflect on their learning and evaluate their progress through a variety of assessments.
 Assessments can be in the form of practice lessons, multiple-choice questions, writing assignments, projects, oral assessments, and discussions.
 Core courses will use the state-approved grading scale and Special Area courses will use an S or U grading scale.